par7133/SwapCode/README.md

 # SnipSwap
-Swapping code like burgers.
-A snippet swapping tool, an on premise solution - GPL License
+Swapping code like burgers?
+Your snippet on premise solution to swap code - GPL License

 Hello and welcome to SnipSwap!<br>